Serialization

 Default: true.

-To exclude settings:
+To exclude the settings.yaml file that contains site-wide settings:

 settings=false